What You Need to Know About Radial Scars and Breast Cancer Risk

 Treatment

-• If the tissue does contain breast cancer cells, your healthcare provider will discuss treatment options with you.
+• If the tissue does contain breast cancer cells, treatment options may include radiation, chemotherapy, and hormone therapy.

 Prevention

-There is nothing you can do to prevent a radial scar.
-If you are diagnosed with this type of mass, your healthcare provider may suggest being extra vigilant about your breast health to reduce your risk of cancer.
+Radial scars can't be prevented.
+However, if you are diagnosed with this type of mass, your healthcare provider may suggest steps to reduce your risk of breast cancer.

 Verywell Health uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.